akshayariya/Fraud-Detection-using-ML/README.md

-Below is a detailed README file for your fraud detection project, following the structure you provided.
-This README will include an overview, a description of the files, usage instructions, column descriptors, and additional notes.

 # Fraud Detection System

 ## Overview
 This repository contains a machine learning project that detects fraudulent transactions using a given dataset.
 The project includes the main script for data preprocessing and model training, the dataset used for analysis, and a data dictionary describing the dataset.

 ## Files
-- **Fraud.csv** - The dataset containing transaction details.
 - **File1.py** - The main script that includes data preprocessing, model training, and evaluation.
 - **Data Dictionary.txt** - A text file describing each column in the dataset.